skx/evalfilter/README.md

 Finally if you want to compile this library to webassembly, and use it in a web-page that is also possible!
 See [wasm/](_examples/wasm) for details.

-## Variables

-Your host application can also register variables which are accessible to your scripting environment via the `SetVariable` method.
-The variables can have their values updated at any time before the call to `Eval` is made.

-Similarly you can _retrieve_ values which have been set within scripts, via `GetVariable`.

-You can see an example of this in [_examples/embedded/variable/](_examples/embedded/variable/)